Reflecting on your role

 Governance

-We do not recommend that you seek sign-off statements from third parties that there are no concerns about your practice in all of your roles every year.
+We do not recommend that you seek sign-off statements from third parties that there are no concerns about your practice in all your roles every year.
 Your appraiser may recommend you bring a 'statement of no concern' or a letter demonstrating you are in 'good standing' from other employers as part of demonstrating a revalidation-ready portfolio for your RO to be assured by.
+See below for a template example letter of no concerns.
 If this is not available before your last appraisal in a revalidation cycle, we recommend providing contact details for your employers that the RO can use as required.

 Instead, you should reflect on how the safety of patients is being assured and the governance, clinical or otherwise, of the systems you are working in.
 You should always know how to report on a significant incident and how you would find out if there was a complaint about you.
 It is important that you have declared all the different parts of your scope of practice and provided appropriate supporting information for them.
 It is also important that you ensure that your responsible officer (RO) knows how to contact the clinical governance leads from any part of your scope of practice that is not overseen by your main designated body so that they can seek the assurance that they need when they need it.